MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 identifier is the client address, match addresses the same way.

 The list only applies while `trustXForwarded` is on, which stays the master switch.
-As soon as the list is not empty, `X-Forwarded-For` is never trusted blindly anymore.
+As soon as the list is not empty, the client address header is never trusted blindly anymore.

 :::warning Declare every hop with the address the next one sees Each proxy must be declared with the address the **next** hop sees, not with the one it receives